-The working capital ratio is the same as the current ratio.
-It is the relative proportion of an entity's current assets to its current liabilities, and is intended to show the ability of a business to pay for its current liabilities with its current assets.
+The working capital ratio is a measure of liquidity, revealing whether a business can pay its obligations.
+The ratio is the relative proportion of an entity's current assets to its current liabilities, and shows the ability of a business to pay for its current liabilities with its current assets.
 A working capital ratio of less than 1.0 is a strong indicator that there will be liquidity problems in the future, while a ratio in the vicinity of 2.0 is considered to represent good short-term liquidity.

 To calculate the working capital ratio, divide all current assets by all current liabilities.
 The formula is: